la2050/archive/_projects/2016/get-los-angeles-back-to-work.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  We are opening LaunchCode Los Angeles to help Los Angelenos create a new level of self-sufficiency through empowering jobs in technology and computer science.
+Millions of Americans are unemployed and are stuck in low-wage job cycles which leave them struggling to find jobs that offer livable salaries, employable skills, and a chance for advancement.
+Businesses also have a problem —there just isn’t enough tech talent to match the growing demand.
+  LaunchCode programs address both problems.
 project_impact: '["Self-sufficiency","Resilient communities"]'
 project_proposal_best_place: >-
   Over the long term, we know that high paying jobs increase self sufficiency.